rajeshvkothari/oom/Internal/NEW_GIN_README.md

 ## Deployment Steps

-- **NON ONAP based testing**
+- **GIN based testing**
     ----------------------

-  Login into NON ONAP Server and run the following commands to copy csars:
+  Login into GIN Server and run the following commands to copy csars:

   ```sh
   $ cd ~/